Protect Yourself and Your Loved Ones

 - When used for treatment, antiviral drugs can lesson symptoms and shorten the time you are sick by 1 or 2 days.
 They can also prevent serious flu complications, like pneumonia, especially in the elderly, people with weakened immune systems, or those with high risk medical conditions such as asthma or heart disease.

 - Antiviral drugs are different than antibiotics, which fight against bacterial infections.
 Antibiotics are not effective against influenza.
-For more information on the appropriate use of antibiotics, see CDC’s Get Smart website.
+For more information on the appropriate use of antibiotics, see CDC’s Be Antibiotic Aware Toolkit.

 Keep Your Environment Clean